-Applicants to the LL.M. portion may select from the NYU full-time programs: Traditional LL.M.; Competition, Innovation and Information Law; Corporation Law; Environmental Law; International Business Regulation, Litigation and Arbitration; International Legal Studies; International Taxation; Legal Theory; or Taxation.
-(A prospective student may only apply to the LL.M. in Legal Theory or the LL.M. in International Business Regulation, Litigation and Arbitration for entry in the fall.
+Applicants to the LLM portion may select from the NYU full-time programs: Master of Laws; Competition, Innovation, and Information Law; Corporation Law; Environmental and Energy Law; International Business Regulation, Litigation, and Arbitration; International Legal Studies; International Taxation; Legal Theory; or Taxation.
+(A prospective student may only apply to the LLM in Legal Theory or the LLM in International Business Regulation, Litigation and Arbitration for entry in the fall.
 Both programs require a mandatory year-long thesis seminar that begins in the fall semester.)
-If offered admission, these students will be considered LL.M. students during their residency at NYU and are subject to the rules and regulations of NYU School of Law applicable to all LL.M. students.
+If offered admission, these students will be considered LLM students during their residency at NYU and are subject to the rules and regulations of NYU School of Law applicable to all LLM students.
 Additionally, students are entitled to the student services on offer at NYU, such as those provided by the Office of Graduate Affairs, the Office of Student Affairs, the Department of Residence Services, the Office of Career Services and the Public Interest Law Center.

 How to Apply

 Applicants to the LLM portion of the NYU-NUS LLB/LLM Dual Degree Program must apply online and are required to use the Law School Admission Council (LSAC) LLM Credential Assembly Service.
 All applicants must review the Graduate Division Application Instructions to ensure that they comply with all application procedures and submit all required materials in a timely manner.